jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2017-10-29-add-buzzer-to-wizard-x220/index.md

 date: '2017-10-29'
 title: 'How to add a buzzer to the Eachine Wizard x220'
 author: 'Georgi Yanev'
-affiliate: 'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
+affiliate: 'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
 draft: false
 category: 'fpv'
 tags: